eggoor/eWeather/README.md

-Lightweight macOS application that receives and aggregates real-time weather conditions from several providers and and displays it on the menu bar.
+Lightweight macOS application that receives and aggregates real-time weather conditions from several providers and displays it on the menu bar.